-3.5.
-It is noted that 85% of respondents scored the service at either 4 or 5 out of 5 on all aspects, which is a 5% decrease on 2020.
-This can be partially explained as one respondent rated all aspects as 4 (good) other than their understanding of the reasoning behind the approval of their application, for which they gave a 3 (okay/acceptable).
-The overall results are represented under the satisfaction parameters detailed at 2.5 as follows:
+3.4.
+It is noted that 82% of respondents scored the service at either 4 or 5 out of 5 on all aspects, which is a 3% decrease on 2021.
+The overall results are represented under the satisfaction parameters detailed at 3.2 as follows:

-- 3.6.
+- 3.5.
 The survey also provided an opportunity for customers to comment on what the planning team did well, and where improvements could be made.
-These comments are summarised, respectively, below. - 3.7.
-The things that were done well were identified as: - Officers obliging, easy to contact - Efficiency and speed of decisions - Open to discussions regarding proposals - Helpful pre-application service - 3.8.
-The areas for improvement were identified as: - "The website" presumably the Planning Portal, and its mapping system - Too much planning policy requiring additional application documents or restricting acceptability of proposals - Lack of clarity of reason behind proposals being considered unacceptable - 3.9.
-Two of the thirteen respondents had no suggestions for improvements. - 3.10.
-The areas for improvement have been noted for consideration, although it should be noted that the Planning Portal and its mapping system are beyond the control of the planning team. - 3.11.
+These comments are summarised, respectively, below. - 3.6.
+The things that were done well were identified as: - Speed and ease of communication with officers - Useful pre-application service - Quality of advice and information given - Beneficial discussions regarding specific elements of application - 3.7.
+The areas for improvement were identified as: - Committee decision went against officer advice and application was refused - Time required for consulting other departments, consultees etc. - Planning Portal delays/issues - 3.8.
+Five of the eleven respondents had no suggestions for improvements. - 3.9.
+The areas for improvement have been noted for consideration, although it should be recognised that the Planning Portal is beyond the control of the Planning department and alternative means for application submission are available. - 3.10.
 The final question on the form sought suggestions on what other improvements could be made more generally, with the question designed to pick up examples of best practice from elsewhere.
-The majority of responses to this question echoed the previous comments made in the areas for improvement section.
+Few of the respondents submitted answers for this section and, as with previous years, the majority of responses to this question echoed the comments made in the areas for improvement section.

-- 3.12.
-Similar to 2020, the majority of the comments were specific individual comments that were likely to be in response to a particular experience or application type.
-Although this makes the feedback less easy to interpret, it is considered that these comments were mainly ideas of how to further improve the service offered, rather than criticisms of the department's performance. - 3.13.
-The results, as in previous years, are considered positive, although some caution should be exercised in interpreting them given the low numbers on which they are based.
+- 3.11.
+The majority of the comments are likely to be in response to a particular experience or application type.
+Although this makes the feedback less easy to interpret, it is considered that these comments are mainly ideas of how to further improve the service offered, rather than criticisms of the Planning Department's performance. - 3.12.
+The results of the survey are considered positive, although some caution should be exercised in interpreting them given the low numbers on which they are based.
 However, customers who have a bad experience are statistically between two and three times more likely to give feedback compared to those who are happy with their experience.
 Therefore, the low response rate may demonstrate that on the whole customers are broadly satisfied with the service received.